Nerolpb/hsl-palette-generator/README.md

 ## Usage

-Just open `generateur_palette_couleur.html` in your browser.
-No build step, no dependencies.
+Just open `index.html` in your browser with a localhost.

-Or use it live via :
+Or use it live via : https://hsl-palette-generator.onrender.com/

 ## How it works